maduce/fosscad-repo/Rifles/M-16-Fire_Control_Group_v1.0-Ivanthetroll/README.md

 As usual, this is for education only or whatever.
 Don't do anything too fun/stupid.
 If you wanted to cast or print FCG parts, this would be a good place to start.

-DM me @Ivanthetroll12 if you have questions or need help, of if for some reason I've missed something.
+DM me @Ivanthetroll12 if you have questions or need help, or if for some reason I have missed something.